Loo-ney/mern-auth-sahand/README.md

 - create folder for backend/server side `api`
 - inside api `index.js` is the main entry for backend server
 - install express
-- install nodemon and change in the package.json
+- ins

+### connecting to database MONGODB
+- install mongoose for connecting to database
+- create cluster and database user for connecting, i use compass
+- create .env file in root folder, install `dotenv` require for .env file to work
+-